hsmoon0/hsmoon0.github.io/_pages/research.md

 The key finding from this line of work is that olfactory behavior provides an early and highly sensitive window into Alzheimer’s disease vulnerability.
-Reduced novelty detection, slower habituation, and weaker long-term and extended-term odor memory in APOE4 mice closely align with microstructural disruption in piriform, entorhinal, hippocampal, and subicular circuits that are essential for odor learning and recognition.
+Reduced novelty detection, slower habituation, and weaker long term and extended term odor memory in APOE4 mice closely align with microstructural disruption in piriform, entorhinal, hippocampal, and subicular circuits that are essential for odor learning and recognition.
-Elastic Net multiset CCA reveals diffusion-derived subnetworks within these regions that account for a substantial portion of variance in odor-guided behaviors (up to 24%).
+Elastic Net multiset CCA reveals diffusion subnetworks within these regions that account for a substantial portion of variance in odor guided behaviors (up to 24%).
-Blood-derived eigengene modules also track microstructural changes in these same olfactory–limbic pathways, linking peripheral molecular signatures to central sensory–cognitive decline.
-Together, this work establishes olfactory behavior, olfactory–memory circuits, and their associated transcriptomic patterns as a translatable biomarker axis for early Alzheimer’s disease risk.
+Blood eigengene modules also track microstructural changes in these same olfactory–limbic pathways, linking peripheral molecular signatures to central sensory cognitive decline.
+Together, this work establishes olfactory behavior, olfactory memory circuits, and their associated transcriptomic patterns as a translatable biomarker axis for early Alzheimer’s disease risk.

 ---